How to test a car battery

 Sometimes, though, the battery is too run down to unlock the doors.
 It may still have sufficient power to operate the alarm and this may sound once the door has been opened.
 It should silence when you turn the key in the car’s ignition or press the unlock button on your key fob.

-If the car still can’t be opened, it might be time to make contact with your recovery or breakdown service.
+If the car still can’t be opened manually with the key blade, it might be time to make contact with your recovery or breakdown service.
 If the car is still within its warranty period, you may be entitled to assistance under the manufacturer’s recovery service.
 The phone number should be in your owner’s documentation pack along with the instruction manual.

 How do I check my car battery?